lintonye/learnreact.design/preorder.md

 Thank you!
 I'd really appreciate your trust and support.
 I'll do my best!

+## How to request new content?
+[Email me](mailto:linton@jimulabs.com)!
+Let me know if you want to request new chapters, or a completely new course.
+I read all emails from you.
+I'm all ears!

 ## What if you are not satisfied?
 If you are not 100% satisfied with the courses, you can cancel your order at any time before the launch of the course.
 After launch, you still have 30 days to get 100% refund.
 No hard feelings!